 ITIF’s Center for Data Innovation

-Joshua New was a policy analyst at ITIF's Center for Data Innovation.
+Joshua New was a senior policy analyst at ITIF's Center for Data Innovation.
 He has a background in government affairs, policy, and communication.
 New graduated from American University with degrees in C.L.E.G. (communication, legal institutions, economics, and government) and public communication.
 His research focuses on methods of promoting innovative and emerging technologies as a means of improving the economy and quality of life.

 How Data Can Help in the Fight Against the Opioid Epidemic in the United States

 The maxim “you can’t manage what you can’t measure” has never been so relevant.
 The failure to effectively leverage data has undoubtedly cost many lives and caused severe social and economic damage to communities ravaged by opioid addiction.

 A Policymaker’s Guide to the “Techlash”—What It Is and Why It’s a Threat to Growth and Progress

 Growing animus toward “Big Tech” companies and generalized opposition to technological innovation engenders support for policies that are expressly designed to inhibit it.
 That is deeply problematic for future progress, prosperity, and competitiveness.

 Policymakers should recognize that the potential of data-driven drug development is crucial to the well-being of Americans as well as U.S. competitiveness, and develop policies to accelerate this transformation.